doxel/doxel-docker/doxel-dev/README.md

 * Without the --inspect option, a backend cluster is run using slc.

-* When using the --inspect version, the backend is launched directly using node in a single thread, and you can click on the "Open the dedicated DevTool for Node" link displayed on chrome://inspect#devices to inspect or debug the backend code.
+* When using the --inspect option, the backend is launched directly using node in a single thread, and you can click on the "Open the dedicated DevTool for Node" link displayed on chrome://inspect#devices to inspect or debug the backend code.
 (You need a recent Chrome or Chromium version >= 58)

 * When the screen session already exists only step 1 is performed